mmottl/pcre-ocaml/README.md

    done
    ```

-The provided functions use optional arguments with intuitive defaults.
-For
+Functions use optional arguments with intuitive defaults.
+For instance,
-example, the `Pcre.split`-function will assume whitespace as pattern.
-The
+`Pcre.split` defaults to whitespace as the pattern.
+The `examples` directory
-`examples`-directory contains a few example applications demonstrating the
+contains applications demonstrating PCRE-OCaml's functionality.
-functionality of PCRE-OCaml.

-## Restartable (partial) pattern matching
+## Restartable (Partial) Pattern Matching

-PCRE includes an "alternative" DFA match function that allows one to restart
+PCRE includes a DFA match function for restarting partial matches with new
-a partial match with additional input.
-This is exposed by `pcre-ocaml` via
-the `pcre_dfa_exec` function.
-While this cannot be used for "higher-level"
+input, exposed via `pcre_dfa_exec`.
+While not suitable for extracting
-operations like extracting submatches or splitting subject strings, it can
-be very useful in certain streaming and search use cases.
+submatches or splitting strings, it's useful for streaming and search tasks.

-This `utop` interaction demonstrates the basic workflow of a partial match
+Example of a partial match restarted:
-that is then restarted multiple times before completing successfully:

 ```ocaml
 utop # open Pcre;;